 Zomato

-Zomato, Swiggy’s primary rival, was founded in 2008 and holds a slight edge in market share.
-Like Swiggy, it offers food delivery and quick commerce through Blinkit, which leads the quick-commerce segment with a 46% market share compared to Swiggy Instamart’s 25%.
-Zomato operates in over 100 cities, focusing on hygiene, quality, and fast delivery.
-Its platform fee also increased to ₹10 per order in 2024, aligning with Swiggy’s pricing strategy.
-Zomato’s Blinkit is ahead in monthly transacting users (7.6 million vs. Instamart’s 5.2 million in Q1 FY25) and order volume, with an estimated 400 million orders in FY25 compared to Instamart’s 200 million.
+Zomato, the primary rival of Swiggy, was established in 2008, and there is a slight increase in market share.
+Like SWIGGY, it provides food distribution and fast trade through the Blinkit, which leads the Quick-Commerce segment with a 46% market share compared to 25% of SWIGY INSTALMART.
+Zomato is run in more than 100 cities, which focus on hygiene, quality and fast delivery.
+The platform fee also increased to orders of 10 per order in 2024, and compliance with the pricing strategy of SWIGY.
+Zomato's blinking is the front of the monthly transaction users (5.2 million of Instamart in the 1st quarter FY25) and menstrual transactions in the order amount, compared with 200 million Instamart with an estimated 400 million orders in the FY25 with an estimated 400 million orders.

 Magicpin and ONDC